ccpem/mrcfile/docs/usage_guide.rst

 MRC files can be validated with the ``mrcfile-validate`` script::

     $ mrcfile-validate tests/test_data/EMD-3197.map
-    File does not declare MRC format version 20140: nversion = 0
+    File does not declare MRC format version 20140 or 20141: nversion = 0

     $ # Exit status is 1 if file is invalid
     $ echo $?